trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 Write operations are supported for tables stored on the following systems:

-* Azure ADLS Gen2
+* Azure ADLS Gen2, Google Cloud Storage

-  Writes to the Azure ADLS Gen2 file system are enabled by default.
-Trino detects write collisions on ADLS Gen2 when writing from multiple Trino clusters, or from as any number of open source Delta Lake clusters.
+  Writes to the Azure ADLS Gen2 and Google Cloud Storage are enabled by default.
+Trino detects write collisions on these storage systems when writing from multiple Trino clusters, or from other query engines.

 * S3 and S3-compatible storage